Logo-jrhs

 Original Article

-Effects of A School-Based Behavior Modification Program on Body Composition, Dietary Behavior, And Physical Activity in High School Students with Overweight in Rural Northern Thailand: A Randomized Controlled Trial
+Effects of a School-Based Behavior Modification Program on Body Composition, Dietary Behavior, and Physical Activity in Overweight High School Students in Rural Northern Thailand: A Randomized Controlled Trial

-Anavin Phattharaphakinworakun* ORCID logo, Thidarat Somdee, Supattarayan Thongjit, Suneerat Yangyuen* ORCID logo
+Anavin Phattharaphakinworakun 1 ORCID logo, Thidarat Somdee 1, Supattarayan Thongjit 2, Suneerat Yangyuen 1* ORCID logo

 Abstract

-Background: Behavioral modification programs have been applied to changes body composition, dietary behavior (DB), and physical activity (PA).
-However, the effectiveness of those programs among Thai high school students who are overweight in rural areas is less evident.
-Therefore, we examined the effects of a school-based behavioral modification program (SBM) among high school students with overweight.
+Background: Behavioral modification programs have improved body composition, dietary behavior (DB), and physical activity (PA).
+However, there is limited evidence on the effectiveness of these programs among overweight high school students in rural areas of Thailand.
+Therefore, this study aimed to examine the effects of a school-based behavioral modification (SBM) program on these factors among high school students with overweight.

-Methods: The study was carried out from November 2022 to May 2023 among overweight high school students.
-One hundred overweight students were randomly allocated to intervention (n=50) and control (n=50) groups.
-The intervention group received an SBM, while the control group went through their usual educational program.
-The chi-square test, independent-samples t-test, Mann–Whitney U test, ANOVA, and Cochran’s Q test were applied for data analyses.
+Methods: The study was conducted from November 2022 to May 2023 among overweight high school students.
+A total of 100 overweight students were randomly assigned to either an intervention (n=50) or a control (n=50) group.
+The intervention group received an SBM, while the control group received the usual educational program.
+The chi-square test, independent-samples t-test, Mann–Whitney U test, ANOVA, and Cochran’s Q test were used to analyze data.

 Results: Both groups were female (72.0%), with a mean age of 17.03 years.
-At the follow-up, the intervention group demonstrated significant improvements in DB and PA and decreased sedentary behavior compared to the control group (P<0.05).
-Additionally, statistically significant differences between the intervention and control groups were observed regarding biceps (P=0.001), triceps (P=0.031), and waist circumference (P<0.001).
+At the follow-up, the intervention group demonstrated significant improvements in DB and PA and a reduction in sedentary behavior compared to the control group (P<0.05).
+Additionally, statistically significant differences were observed between the intervention and control groups regarding biceps (P=0.001), triceps (P=0.031), and waist circumference (P<0.001).

-Conclusions: The SBM effectively increased students’ PA and improved dietary behaviors (DBs), decreasing sedentary behavior and changing body composition.
-This indicated that the SBM was useful for healthcare providers or teachers to promote healthy behaviors among students and school curricula as well as applied in related research in different factors and situations.
+Conclusion: The SBM effectively increased students’ PA, improved DBs, decreased sedentary behavior, and resulted in changes in body composition.
+These findings indicated that SBM programs are useful for healthcare providers or teachers to promote healthy behaviors among students and can be applied in related research in different contexts and situations.

 First Name